gayyaswa/CarND-MPC-Project/writeup.md

 based on that Number of timesteps N was fixed at **10** and dt was **0.1s**.
 This value was arrived based on the discussion in walkthrough video tried other values **(20, 0.05)** etc but the vehicle became unstable for these values and went out of the track so decided upon using the mentioned values.

 ## Polynomial Fitting and MPC Preprocessing
-Input waypoints or transformed into vehicle coordinates and transformed coordinates are used to fit a third order polynomial line.
+Input waypoints or transformed into vehicle coordinates and transformed coordinates are used to fit a third order polynomial.
 The genrated polynomial is used to compute vehicle **cte0** and **eψ0** for the initial state.
-The current state is passed into the cost optmizer which would geneate optimize actuation output steer angle and throttle by minimizing the **cte and  eψ**
+The current state is passed into the cost optmizer which would generate optimized actuation output steer angle and throttle by minimizing the **cte and  eψ**

 ## Model Predictive Control with Latency

-Initial tunning of MPC was done with latency set to 0, I was able to make the vehicle complete the track by influencing ( X 100 ) the cost minimizer on cte and epsi.
-But one the actuation delay **100ms** was added vehicle crashed by going off the track.
-As suggested by the community I used the kinematic model and computed the initial by accouting dt ( 100 ms) delay.
+Initial tunning of MPC was done with latency set to 0, I was able to make the vehicle complete the track by influencing the cost minimizer on cte and epsi part the multiplier values were in the order of 100.
+But once the actuation delay **100ms** was added vehicle crashed by going off the track.
+As suggested by the community I used the kinematic model and computed the initial by accounting dt ( 100 ms) delay.

 ``` c++
 //Update the current state by accounting the 100ms delay using